 To keep track of performance regression introduced by any commit in the main branch, we run a continuous benchmark test suite.
 This test suite is executed periodically and for each commit done to main branch.
 Suite uses fio, a industry standard storage benchmarking tool, and few custom applications to perform various tests.
 Results are then published in our gh-pages in this repository for a visual representaiton.

-All tests are performed on Standard D96ds_v5 (96 vcpus, 384 GiB memory) Azure VM running in eastus2 region.
-Specifications of this VM is listed here.
+X86_64 tests are performed on Standard D96ds_v5 (96 vcpus, 384 GiB memory) Azure VM running in eastus2 region.
+Specifications of this VM can be found here.

 A Premium Blob Storage Account and a Standard Blob Storage Account in eastus2 region were used to conduct all tests.
 HNS was disabled on both these accounts.